 I will never forget the day my husband brought home marked down meat for the first time.
 He had a couple packs of chicken that he’d bought for about a dollar each.
 I just stared and asked him, “How did you do that?”
 It made me happy and it helped our wallet.
 It was then that we changed the way we plan meals.

-This is my favorite of the tips for Meal Planning on a Budget.
+This is my favorite of all the frugal meal planning ideas.
 We have learned that by being at our local grocery store, Jewel, around 8:15 or 8:30 in the morning we have more opportunities to get some really great deals on meat.

 We look forward to marked down chicken breasts, chicken thighs/legs, ground beef, ribs, ground turkey, and sausage.
 There isn’t marked down food every single day, but if we catch it a couple times a week we can usually get what we are hoping for.

 Chicken breasts are a little rare but still welcomed.
 One day, I got a couple of huge roasts for a couple dollars a piece!
-These prices are much cheaper than Aldi.
+These prices are much cheaper than even Aldi’s already low prices.

 This meat usually has a sell-by date that is a day or two away, but so far has been perfectly fine for us to use that day or put in the freezer.